What is ERR_NAME_NOT_RESOLVED in Chrome?

 - Go to chrome browser and type “chrome://net-internals/#dns” and hit enter

-- It will open new windows and you will find the Host resolver cache option with clear host caches, click on that button to clear the DNS cache
+- It will open new windows and you will find the Host Resolver cache option with clear host cache, click on that button to clear the DNS cache

-This will automatically clear all DNS caches in the windows.
+This will automatically clear all DNS caches in Windows.
 You can also clear Windows Sockets entries by entering “netsh Winsock reset” in the command prompt to clear all TCP/IP entries too.
 If the issue doesn’t resolve by now, try changing the DNS server.

 5. Change DNS Server

 Every internet provider assigns a DNS server to their users.
-But sometimes their DNS server could be down or other issues might occur.
+Sometimes their DNS server can be down or other issues might occur.
 It’s better to change the DNS server to Google DNS for faster page loading and connections.
 Here is how to change the DNS server,

 - Go to the control panel and then find the network and internet or Settings and then Network & Internet

-- Then click on the network and internet option and then change adapter settings
+- Then click on the network and internet option and then change the adapter settings

 - After that, right-click on the ethernet and go to properties,

 - In properties, find Internet protocol and again click on the properties,

 - After that, find the DNS option and change it to Google DNS

 - Preferred DNS server: 184.108.40.206